declare-lab/declare-lab.github.io/_pages/people.md

 ---

 We have an amazing team of researchers comprising of PhD Students, Senior Researchers, and Collaborators at the DeCLaRe Lab.
+If you want to join DeCLaRe Lab, please email any of our team members.